Nonprofit Bylaws Template, Free Download 2026

 Officers and Their Duties

 List the required officers (typically president, secretary, and treasurer), their duties, term lengths, election process, and removal procedures.
-Define which officers have authority to sign contracts, checks, and other documents on the organization's behalf.
+Define which officers have authority to sign service agreements, checks, and other documents on the organization's behalf.

 Meeting Requirements